vanvfields/Microsoft-365/Setup Intune/README.md

 Intune deployment script:

 	• Setup-Intune.ps1 = Imports all the baseline policies from JSON (but does not assign them)
-	• OLD_Setup-Intune.ps1 = PRevious version of my master script to import configuration profiles
+	• OLD_Setup-Intune.ps1 = Previous version of my master script to import configuration profiles

 MAM scripts:

-	• Export-MAMPolicy.ps1 = Prompts for authentication user, then exports to JSON all existing MAM policies
+	• Export-AppProtection.ps1 = Prompts for authentication user, then exports to JSON all existing MAM policies
-	• Import-MAMPolicy.ps1 = Prompts for authentication user, and prompts for path to JSON file for import
+	• Import-AppProtection.ps1 = Prompts for authentication user, and prompts for path to JSON file for import

 MDM scripts:

 	• Export-Compliance.ps1 = Prompts for authentication user, then exports to JSON all existing Compliance policies
 	• Import-Compliance.ps1 = Prompts for authentication user, and prompts for path to JSON file for import
-	• Export-DeviceConfig.ps1 = Prompts for authentication user, then exports to JSON all existing Device profiles
+	• Export-DeviceConfiguration.ps1 = Prompts for authentication user, then exports to JSON all existing Device profiles
+	• Import-DeviceConfiguration.ps1 = Prompts for authentication user, and prompts for path to JSON file for import
+	• Export-EndpointSecurity.ps1 = Prompts for authentication user, then exports to JSON all existing Endpoint security profiles
-	• Import-DeviceConfig.ps1 = Prompts for authentication user, and prompts for path to JSON file for import
+	• Import-EndpointSecurity.ps1 = Prompts for authentication user, and prompts for path to JSON file for import

 The original article which corresponds with these scripts is located here: https://www.itpromentor.com/setup-intune